woocommerce/woocommerce-admin/readme.txt

 - Fix: Add target to the button to open it in a new tab  #7110
 - Fix: Make `Search` accept synchronous `autocompleter.options`. #6884
 - Fix: Set autoload to false for all remote inbox notifications options. #7060
-- Fix: Issue where summary stats were not showing in Analytics > Stock. #7161
-- Tweak: Only fetch remote payment gateway recommendations when opted in #6964
+- Fix: The use of gridicons for Analytics section controls. #7237
+- Fix: WordPress 5.8 compatibility UI fixes #7255
+- Fix: CurrencyFactory constructor to use proper function #7261
 - Tweak: Setup checklist copy revert. #7015
+- Tweak: Revert Card component removal #7167
 - Update: Task list component with new Experimental Task list. #6849
 - Update: Optimize payment gateway resolution #7124
 - Update: Experimental task list import to the experimental package. #6950